Fork and Merge

 All Synapse users can see the names and descriptions of all views through the Admin Tool, even if they do not have permissions to access the data within the view itself.
 Do not include any sensitive information in the view name or description.

-4. If you want to prevent the forked view’s data from being merged into its parent view, set the Prevent Merge toggle to ON:
+If you want to prevent the forked view from being accidentally merged into its parent view or deleted, set the Protect toggle to ON:

 Tip

-Setting this option prevents accidental merging of work-in-progress or sensitive data into the parent view by disabling the merge icon in the View Task Bar.
-This setting can be enabled or disabled later through the Workspaces Tool (See and Manage View Details).
+Setting this option prevents accidental merging of data or deletion of the view.
+The protect setting can be enabled or disabled later through the Workspaces Tool (See and Manage View Details).

 Tip